 Several dealers have asked whether the amendments apply to securities that can be converted from bearer to registered form, but that cannot then be converted back to bearer form.
 These securities are "interchangeable securities" because they originally were issuable in either bearer or registered form.
-Therefore, under the amendments, physical deliveries of these certificates may be made in either bearer or registered form, unless a contrary agreement has been made by the parties to the transaction.
+Therefore, under the amendments, physical deliveries of these certificates may be made in either bearer or registered form, unless a contrary agreement has been made by the parties to the transaction.2

-The Board also has been asked whether a mixed delivery of bearer and registered certificates is permissible under the amendments.
-Since the amendments provide that either bearer or registered certificates are accept-
+The Board also has been asked whether a mixed delivery of bearer and

-This would apply equally in circumstances in which the dealer has an interest in the put option bond.
+1 This would apply equally in circumstances in which the dealer has an interest in the put option bond.